Characters: Marvel Cinematic Universe

 - Mad Scientist: He's got the tendencies, even if he doesn't have the attitude.Howard: Seems harmless enough.
 Hard to see what all the fuss is about.

 (touches energy bit, massive explosion blows him back)

 - Make It Look Like an Accident: In The Winter Soldier, it's revealed that the car accident that killed him and his wife was in fact an assassination arranged by HYDRA.

 - My Greatest Failure: Not finding Steve after he crashed the Valkyrie into the Arctic.
 It was how Ivchenko was able to put him under hypnosis.

 - Mr. Alt Disney: Richard Sherman (who with his brother Robert composed and wrote songs for Walt Disney) wrote the Stark Expo Jingle in Iron Man 2.
-And compare the video footage of Slattery's Howard in Iron Man 2 with episodes of Disneyland, Walt Disney's Wonderful World of Color, and The Wonderful World of Disney, particularly ones about "The Florida Project" and "Epcot."
+Compare the video footage of Slattery's Howard in Iron Man 2 with episodes of Disneyland, Walt Disney's Wonderful World of Color, and The Wonderful World of Disney, particularly ones about "The Florida Project" and "Epcot."
 The resemblance is deliberate and eerie.

 - No Good Deed Goes Unpunished: Doing your patriotic duty to help your home country defeat the Nazis by becoming a military contractor?
-All well and good until a General Ripper steals one your untested dangerous prototypes and it causes nothing but innocent deaths when it turns out it induces a Hate Plague.
+All well and good until a General Ripper steals one of your untested dangerous prototypes and it causes nothing but innocent deaths when it turns out it induces a Hate Plague.

 - Non-Action Guy: He's an excellent pilot and a genius weapon's designer, but no fighter.